Policy & Basic Approach

 • Meetings of the Governance Committee and the Special Committee were as mentioned above.

-• The Sustainability Committee had six meetings, the Risk Management Committee eight and the Internal Control Committee seven.
+• The Sustainability Committee had three meetings, the Risk Management Committee five and the Internal Control Committee five.

-• The Disclosure Committee had four meetings (and 20 meetings in writing).
+• The Disclosure Committee had six meetings (and 15 meetings in writing).

 Every year